TigranMargaryan/Fizz/README.md

 -------

+### Technologies
+- Programing language:
-I used Java 8 to solve this problems
+    * Java 8

+- IDE:
+    * Eclipse

+### Folders

 * Password_login - in this folder i write login problem.
 First need to sign in write login and password, data is saved in a text file, then we can login.

-* Problems - in this folder i write different programs, the requirement can be seen in every problem
+* Problems - in this folder I wrote different programs, the requirement can be seen in every problem